nkc-ug/local_file_provider/README.md

 # Settings
 You can edit these settings in `docker-compose.yml`.
 * Port
-* Directory that files to provide deployed
+* Directory that files to provide deployed into

 # Supplement
 It use the image of nginx.